 Identifying Respiratory Distress

 A patient’s complaint of difficulty breathing is subjective.
 As with pain, you must rely on what your patient tells you to gauge his or her status.
-But there are also visible signs of respiratory distress that you as a provider must recognize.
+But there are also visible signs of respiratory distress that you must recognize.
 They include:

 - General appearance